 There you have it – my list of the best podcast hosting in 2019.

 When making your choice, first dig deep into the platform’s features.
 You should be able to upload as much monthly content as needed, be compliant, view analytics, and have enough storage space.

 Second, decide if you want free unlimited podcast hosting, or are willing to pay extra to get more features.

 Third, do you need a new website?
-Look for options that couple web hosting with WordPress or Weebly so you can add show notes and blog posts.
+Look for options that couple web hosting and email marketing with WordPress or Weebly so you can add show notes and blog posts.
 Ensure your hosting company works with the best podcast networks.

 Finally, examine which hosts can promote you with marketing, crowdsourcing, ads, monetization, expert guidance, and support.

 These companies take the guesswork out of storing your podcast, distributing your audio content to the right places, and supporting you on your podcasting journey.

 My recommendation for new podcasters is to get started with PodBean and get one month free.